syncfusion-content/windowsforms-docs/WindowsForms/layoutmanagers/CardLayout/GettingStarted.md

 ## Assembly deployment

-Refer to the [control dependencies](https://help.syncfusion.com/windowsforms/control-dependencies#cardlayout) section to get the list of assemblies or Nuget package needs to be added as reference to use the control in any application.
+Refer to the [control dependencies](https://help.syncfusion.com/windowsforms/control-dependencies#cardlayout) section to get the list of assemblies or NuGet package needs to be added as reference to use the control in any application.

 Find more details about installing the nuget packages in a Windows Forms application in the following link: [How to install nuget packages](https://help.syncfusion.com/windowsforms/nuget-packages).